FREVA-CLINT/freva-deployment/docs/Installation.md

 We also recommend installing a command line based text editor like vim, nano, etc.

-After installing the above listed packages via cygwin you can clone and install the freva deployment:
+After installing the above listed packages via cygwin you can clone and install the freva-deployment:

 ```bash
 pip install (--user) git+https://gitlab.dkrz.de/freva/deployment.git